kanety/ii_finder/README.md

 ### Finder

-Finder loops setting of `parameters` and call the corresponding method with value of parameter as argument.
+Finder loops keys of `parameters` and call the corresponding method with value of parameter as argument.
 Finder method will not be called when the value of parameter is blank.
 If you want to receive such value, set `allow_blank` as follows: